The Best Black-Owned Fashion Brands And Businesses To Support

 KIMEZE

 KIMEZE, the London-born eyewear brand launched in 2022, and values statement style, everyday versatility and holds exceptional quality at its core.
 Inspired by the founders' African heritage, the brand was birthed out of a desire to showcase diversity.
-The brand merges both London & Africa, and is meticulously handcrafted in Italy.
+The brand merges both London and Africa, and is meticulously handcrafted in Italy.
 These sunnies are perfect for everyday wear or if you just want to spice up a simple outfit.
-They're loved by Lewis Hamilton too!
+They're loved by Lewis Hamilton, too!

 Vavvoune